soumendra/gpuinfo/README.md

-# GPUInfo
+# GPUInfoNV

-GPUInfo is a Python library for gathering and managing information about NVIDIA GPUs.
+GPUInfoNV is a Python library for gathering and managing information about NVIDIA GPUs.
 It provides functionality to retrieve GPU statistics, check PyTorch availability, and free up GPU resources.

 ## Features